DOCUMENT / CAPABILITY STATEMENT

 Modular carry platforms in the 20-30L class are typically built around proprietary hardware systems, layered access patterns that resist field repair, and spares chains tied to single manufacturers.
 Field-level service is treated as out of scope.

-Open-spec buckles, sliders, cord-locks throughout.
+Keystone 25 applies repair-forward hardware discipline.
+Open-spec buckles, sliders, and cord-locks throughout.
 25mm UK MIL-spec webbing primary.
 Large-gauge standard YKK zips with full storm flaps.
 Full clamshell access for service.
+Compression and modular attachment systems are open-spec.

 Head-mounted display systems for dismounted operators have historically required multiple cables, tethered power, and integration with vendor-specific helmet platforms.
 Cable management under NVGs is operationally hostile.

-Single USB-C tether to backpack-worn battery and Pi 5 (8GB) compute.
-Amber monochrome HUD optimised for dark adaptation.
-Sensor pack: IR illuminators, GPS, compass, LoRa, ATAK telemetry via Android gateway.
+Sentinel HMD-1 consolidates power and data into a single USB-C tether to a backpack-worn battery and Pi 5 (8GB) compute.
+Amber monochrome HUD, optimised for dark adaptation.
+Sensor pack integrates IR illuminators, searchlight, fans, headset and mic, VOC and eCO2 monitoring, GPS, compass, and LoRa.
+ATAK telemetry via Android gateway.

 Compliance posture.